oslabs-beta/GraphQuill/README.md

 GraphQuill can be installed from the VS Code Extensions marketplace [here](https://marketplace.visualstudio.com/items?itemName=sproutdeveloping.graphquill).

 ### **Setting up the config file**
 Open the command palette in VS Code (Cmd/Ctrl + Shift + P) and select `"GraphQuill: Create GraphQuill Config File"`.
 A default config file will be generated.
-Update the entry point and port number to finish your GraphQuill setup (for more details refer to the [documentation](./DOCUMENTATION/docs/documentation.md)).
+If you're using a locally-hosted server, update the entry point with your server's file path and add a port number.
+If you're using an external server, set the entrypoint to its URL.
+For more details, refer to the [documentation](./DOCUMENTATION/docs/documentation.md).

 ### GraphQuill's Mock GraphQL API
 A GraphQL API that was used during GraphQuill's development has been open sourced in two repositories on Github to allow users to give GraphQuill a test drive.
 Below are two repositories, one that has been dockerized, and one that uses locally hosted PostgreSQL and MongoDB databases.